submitted by Christopher Corbett.

 Radelat, A. (2018, February 16).
 School massacre provokes calls for ‘red flag’ laws like one CT pioneered.
 Accessed from https://ctmirror.org/2018/02/16/school-massacre-provokes-calls-for-red-flag-laws-like-one-ct-pioneered/.

-This op-ed was first posted in “The Community Psychologist ” Used with permission.
+This op-ed was first posted in “The Community Psychologist ” Used with permission and updated by author on August 23, 2019.